esheldon/wq/README.md

 ### The Spool Directory

-Note the job and user data are kept in the spool directory, ~/wqspool by default.
+The job and user data are kept in the spool directory, ~/wqspool by default.
 So if you restart the job from a different account, remember to specify -s/--spool when starting the server.